trentrichardson/cakephp-shrink/README.md

 - Twitter: [@practicalweb](http://twitter.com/practicalweb)

 The Shrink plugin compiles, combines, and minifies javascript and css.
-It currently has support for native javascript and css, Less (php version), Sass, and CoffeeScript.
+It currently has support for native javascript and css, Less (php and node versions), Sass (php and ruby versions), CoffeeScript, and TypeScript.

 Shrink is a minimal configuration plugin.
 For a super powerful, configurable asset minifier look into [Mark Story's asset_compress](https://github.com/markstory/asset_compress) instead.